google/certificate-transparency/docs/Deployment.md

 Other configuration options that need to be set to non-default values are:

- - `--server=<hostname>` identifies the local machine; this is used to distinguish different clustered Log instances when synchronizing, so needs to be distinct for each `ct-server` instance (i.e. cannot be `localhost`).
+ - `--server=<hostname>` identifies the local machine; this is used to distinguish different clustered Log instances when synchronizing, so needs to be distinct and resolvable/routable for each `ct-server` instance (i.e. cannot be `localhost`).
  - `--port=<port>` specifies the port that `ct-server` serves HTTP on; for a normal configuration (behind a reverse-proxy) this should be set to the standard web port (80).